Ircama/osm-carto-tutorials/pages/_includes/scripts-osm-carto.md

 This script generates and populates the *data* directory with all needed shapefiles, including indexing them through *shapeindex*.
 Check [INSTALL](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md) for further documentation.

+The shapefile configuration is read from a dictionary file which is by default [external-data.yml](https://github.com/gravitystorm/openstreetmap-carto/blob/master/external-data.yml), that describes the datasets as well as related download and installation process as declarative workflow.

+At list 24 GB HD and 4 GB RAM are suggested to successfully run this procedure.

 ```shell
 usage: get-external-data.py [-h] [-f] [-c CONFIG] [-D DATA] [-d DATABASE] [-H HOST] [-p PORT] [-U USERNAME] [-v] [-q] [-w PASSWORD] [-R RENDERUSER]